 by Dr. C.H.
 Weaver M.D.
 11/2018

 Postmenopausal women with advanced breast cancer that fail treatment with an aromatase or CDK4/6 inhibitor have limited treatment options.
-The novel precision cancer medicine Alpelisib (BYL719) when combined with Faslodex® (fulvestrant) appears to significantly improve outcomes and could provide these women with a new treatment option.
-(1)
+The novel precision cancer medicine Piqray® (alpelisib, BYL719) when combined with Faslodex® (fulvestrant) appears to significantly improve outcomes and could provide these women with a new treatment option.
+(1) The encouraging clinical trial results from the SOLAR-1 clinical trial have led to the The US Food and Drug Administration (FDA) approving Piqray® in combination with Faslodex for the treatment of postmenopausal women, and men, with hormone receptor positive, human epidermal growth factor receptor-2 negative (HR+/HER2-), PIK3CA-mutated, advanced or metastatic breast cancer

 About The SOLAR-1 Clinical Trial